U.S. close to releasing Mideast peace proposal that Palestinian leadership may immediately reject

 “If he doesn’t give it a read, if he just sticks with the language which he’s been saying publicly, such as the U.S. is out [as a peacemaker] and that he won’t even look at it, that type of language, well shame on him,” a senior Trump administration official said.
 “How does that help the Palestinian people?”

 The exact timing of a release is not set.
-“We’re going to let the situation on the ground determine when to do it rather than deciding on a deadline and force it,” said the official, who like others interviewed requested anonymity because the plan has not been released.
+“We’re going to let the situation on the ground determine when to do it rather than deciding on a deadline and force it,” said the official, who, like others interviewed, spoke on the condition of anonymity because the plan has not been released.
 “We have one shot, right?
 We want to get it right.”

 Trump adviser and son-in-law Jared Kushner and the chief U.S. negotiator, former Trump attorney Jason D. Greenblatt, are visiting Arab capitals and Israel this week to describe some elements of the administration’s vision and seek help in drawing Palestinian leadership to the table.